 Your air conditioner is meant to cool your home, but it’s not meant to cool itself until it freezes!
-If you notice ice or frost on the outside of or on the indoor coils of your unit, you have a freezing issue.
+If you notice ice or frost on the outside of the unit – or on the coils inside it – you have a freezing issue.
 But what causes this issue, anyway?

-Here are six reasons your air conditioner is freezing up and what you can do to avoid or solve the problem.
+Here are seven reasons your air conditioner is freezing up and what you can do to avoid or solve the problem.

 Important: If your unit is frozen, begin by turning it OFF (not just adjusting the thermostat up).
 A frozen AC unit can indicate a serious problem that only gets worse if you continue to run it.
 Put the unit on the “fan only” setting to help thaw the frost or ice while you’re diagnosing and addressing the problem.

 - Dirty Air Filter: Start by checking your air filter and replacing or cleaning it if it’s clogged or dirty.
 Keeping your air filters clean helps keep the airflow in your system unrestricted and your unit running smoothly.

 - Restricted Air Flow: A dirty air filter is only one reason your unit may have constricted air flow.
 After checking the filter, take a look at all the supply registers and return grilles and make sure they’re not dirty, obstructed, or closed.